Out of State Child Abuse and Neglect Checks

 Improve your process for requesting out-of-state background checks.

-Collect information early.
+Ask whether anyone lived out of state upfront.
 Ask whether applicants and the other adults in their household lived in other states in the last 5 years as early as possible in the process.
 For example, if your application process includes a “mini” application or a “pre-application” form, ask there.